WPMedia/feed-components/documentation/blocks.json.md

 ## site configs

 Inside the values key are the site properties.
 Default values have been provided that should be replaced with your specific site values.
 They are broken out into two groups; default and sites.
-The default values will be used unless that values is also set in a website section.
-In sites you should have a section for each of your websites.
+The default values will be used unless that value is also set in a website section.
+You should have a section for each of your websites.
 The website key must match the website `_id` used in Site Service.
 For example if all of your websites use English except one, in default you can set `feedLanguage: "en"`.
 Then in the one website that uses Spanish you can set `feedLangauge: "es"`.
-No other website would need to have a feedLanguage set.
+No other website would need to have feedLanguage set.

 - feedDomainURL - The fully qualified url for the site.
 It must not end in a slash.
 - resizerURL - The fully qualified url for the sites resizer.
 It must not end in a slash.
 Typically this is the same as the feedDomainURL with a /resizer.